 Not only did we ship out these 400,000 metal parts and assemblies under cost and ahead of schedule, but we even outpaced the production of the ventilators themselves!

-A slow return to “normal"
+A slow return to “normal" for ventilator parts

 With the COVID-19 pandemic finally starting to wind down—due in large part to the influx of successful vaccinations—the demand for ventilators in hospitals is slowly returning to the level it once was.